lucasscodes/Python-Projects/datamining/readme.md

-# This was a jupyter notebook file from studying
+- These were jupyter notebooks from studying!